Advertiser Disclosure

 Old Cars

-A used car is not as reliable as a new car, making it more likely to experience defects and need repairs.
+A used car is less reliable than a new one, making it more likely to experience defects and need repairs.
 Some car owners buy their vehicles through a lease purchase program, at which point the vehicle has lost value.
 However, it may be a good idea to purchase another car instead of repairing older vehicles.
 An extended warranty protects your asset, but not every asset is valuable enough to acquire protection.

 New Cars